sistemicorp/scripts/docs/source/_system.rst

           stop                      Stop Prism

-How to use these scripts in detail is covered in Deployment section.
+How to use these scripts in detail is covered in :ref:`_deployment:Deployment` section.